toddcf/code-snippets/git/commands/merge.md

 In this case, the Fast-Forward Merge simply moves the [HEAD](../head/head.md) forward to the latest commit on the `feature` branch.
 It *does not* create a new commit.
 It just uses the latest commit from `feature`.

+## Squash

+Using the `--squash` flag, you can combine multiple commits into one when you merge branches.

+Let's say you made five commits in your `feature` branch.
+When you merge them into `main`, you have the option of using `git merge --squash feature` (while in the `main` branch), and it will "squash" those five commits into just one and only merge the one into `main`.

+Note that after doing this, you then have to do another `git commit -m` and write one message that summarizes the entire squash.

 ## Merge Conflicts

 Normally, Git can automatically merge changes together.
 But if Git cannot determine which version is the correct one, a merge conflict will occur, and it will fall to the developer to figure it out.